Skeptoid PodcastSkeptoid on Facebook Skeptoid on Twitter Skeptoid on Spotify iTunes Google Play

 Alkaline water is an antioxidant that neutralizes free radicals and slows the aging process.

 We've discussed the whole phenomenon of antioxidants before too, in Skeptoid #86 about antioxidant fruit juices.
 Although oxidation does contribute to some age-related diseases, consuming antioxidants does not affect normal aging.
 Even if they did, you wouldn't get them from alkalized water: When water is alkalized, it contains hypochlorites, which are oxidizing agents.
-Basically, the opposite of what is claimed.
+Basically, the exact opposite of what is claimed.

 Drinking alkaline water reduces the acidity in your body and restores it to a healthy alkaline state.
 It is well known in the medical community that an overly acidic body is the root of many common diseases, such as obesity, osteoporosis, diabetes, high blood-pressure and more.